elshav/statistical-experimentation/README.md

 - Data visualization
 - Statistical methodologies

 This project aims to help students and practitioners in statistics as it did for me, as far as understand the **why** behind various experimental design decisions, statistical test choices, and visualization techniques is concerned.
-The project got [**inspiration**: from a DataCamp course I have just completed.
+The project drew [**inspiration**](): from a DataCamp course I have just completed.

 ---